 He then slid off this stool and held out his hand.
 “May I have this dance?”

 “I’m guessing phase four is do something you’d never otherwise do.”

 “There’s no dance floor and how do you know I’ve never danced.”
 Her chin nearly went to the ceiling with his accusation.

 “Lucky guess.
 Let’s live a little.”
 His hand remained out, palm up, in invitation.

 She hadn’t touched a man other than her ex-husband in… how many years?
 Her hand rose of its own accord, and she placed it in his.
 It was warm… and strong.

 “No, but I want her number.
 I haven’t had this much fun in five years.”

 “Hold my drink for me, Horace.”
 She slid off the stool and let John lead her to the center of the restaurant.

-His fingers had curled around hers and he pulled her forward with such delicious surety something woke up inside her.
+His fingers had curled around hers with such delicious surety something woke up inside her.